Prompt Payment Procedure Regulation

 Enterprise Ireland considers an invoice received only when it is received by Accounts Payable, Finance, quoting a valid Enterprise Ireland Purchase Order number.
 Interest is calculated in respect of the period starting on the date after the due date and ending on the date when payment is made.

-Payment of interest cannot be waived by the supplier and must be included with the amount payable for the goods or services without demand for its payment being made by the supplier.
+Payment of interest and compensation cannot be waived by the supplier and must be included with the amount payable for the goods or services without demand for its payment being made by the supplier.

 Enterprise Ireland has ten working days to advise suppliers in writing of any queries and/or defects with the invoice that prevent payment being made.
 Following acceptance by the Enterprise Ireland of the corrected invoice, Enterprise Ireland will endeavor to issue payment within 15 days.